CardForest/master-class/README.md

 //  currentPlayer: null
 //}

-// but, the control object has control!
+// but the control object has control!

 // it can prevent changes
 control.isChangeAllowed = false